Coire Glas power station: Proposal

 Damming the mouth of the Coire Glas valley will create the upper reservoir.
 The crest of the dam will be around 700 m long and 92 m above ground level at its tallest point.
 When full, the reservoir will be approximately 1 km long and 500 m across, with a maximum surface area of 0.63 km^{2}.
 The water level will vary between 494 m and 558 m AOD.
 The storable volume of 25.9 million cubic metres, corresponds to a variation of 1.5 m in the level of the 1720 ha Loch Lochy.

 A sloping headrace tunnel will take water down from the upper reservoir through the mountain to a vertical high-pressure shaft leading down to turbines located in a cavern within the mountain itself, and thence to an upwards-sloping tailrace discharging into Loch Lochy.
 The turbines, motor-generator sets and water channels are reversible, so that water from the loch can be pumped back uphill to store electrical energy when needed.

 As of May 2023, the power station is planned to have four 324 MW turbines with a total generating capacity of 1300 MW.
 When full, the system would store 30 GWh of energy, enough for 24 hours of non-stop generation at full output.
 The power station would be able to switch from standby to stable generation within 30 seconds.

+Grid Connectivity

+Development of the power station requires significant new grid infrastructure, managed by SSEN Transmission under the "Coire Glas Connection Project."
+This involves a 400 kV switching station at the site in Glengarry Forest and a 400/132 kV substation at Loch Lundie.

+Geology

+The Coire Glas site lies within a geologically complex part of the Great Glen.
+Reporting on the exploratory works states that the site includes two main geological domains: the Great Glen Fault Zone, with heavily sheared and brecciated fault rocks, and the Tarvie Psammite Formation to the north, which consists of more competent meta-sedimentary rocks dominated by psammite.
+The exploratory adit later encountered a zone of very poor, highly deformed rock, which led to further investigation of the fault zone and changes to the support design.

 Current status

-The project has been granted planning consent, and sizeable preliminary works have been undertaken, including driving a one-kilometre long exploratory tunnel into the mountainside.
+The project has been granted planning consent, and sizeable preliminary works have been undertaken, including driving a 1.2 kilometre long exploratory tunnel into the mountainside.